Tax Sale Information

 County Tax Sale

 The Calvert County Tax Sale is held annually for any real property that is two years delinquent in the payment of real estate taxes.
 Properties can also be sold at the annual tax sale for delinquent water and sewer bills for Calvert County accounts, the Town of North Beach and the Town of Chesapeake Beach.
-In accordance with Maryland law, the delinquent taxpayers are advertised in two local newspapers for four weeks prior to the sale.
+In accordance with Maryland law, the delinquent taxpayers are advertised in at least one local newspaper for four weeks prior to the sale.

 The Treasurer’s Office holds a public auction to satisfy the payment of delinquent real property taxes.
-If you are the successful bidder you will receive a Certificate of Sale which will give you the right to start your legal proceedings to obtain title to property after waiting a six month and one day redemption period.
+If you are the successful bidder you will receive by mail a Certificate of Sale which will give you the right to start your legal proceedings to obtain title to property after waiting a six month redemption period.

 Note: Holding a Certificate of Sale does not give you title or rights to the property until after the six month redemption period has passed and you have completed the necessary legal steps to obtain an Order to Foreclose the Right of Redemption from the court.

-The property owner has six months and one day in which to redeem his property.
-If after six months and one day the property has not been redeemed, the certificate holder may start the necessary steps to obtain the property title.
+The property owner has six months in which to redeem his property.
+If after six months the property has not been redeemed, the certificate holder may start the necessary steps to obtain the property title.
 This means contacting your attorney and having him begin the legal work needed to take title to the property.

 Foreclose the Right of Redemption Expenses